rwaltr/home-ops/README.md

 Gitops generally means that your git repo is the state of your environment.

-Here it is done with Argo and Terraform
+Here it is done with Flux and Terraform

 ### Networking